gaverhae/blog/blog/content/md/posts/2021-10-31-better-bash-functions.md

 So that doesn't work.
 Of course, you can still "just not call" `func3` outside the scope where you _intend_ for it to be defined, and make sure that _at that point_ it has the right definition, and that should work out.
 Right?
-And who doesn't like programming with tools that you can trust _that_ much?

 ## Cleanup